rbontekoe/BAWJ/docs/src/chapter3.md

 The AppliSales package supplies the orders that AppliAR module needs to create the invoices when a course starts.
 Besides sending and storing the invoices, it also creates the journal entries for the AppliGeneralLedger package.

+## Course Example

+Initial, we will build an application where we can register and retrieve persons.
+The module you can experiment with is `Accounts.`

+In this chapter, we start with the setup of the development environment by creating the module Accounts.

+Next, you will use the `Onion Architecture` to define the model which consists of the layers Domain, API, and Infrastructure.
+The layers are declared as sub-modules.

+#### Domain
+The domain has objects Person, Address, AddressType.

+#### API
+The API has the function `create`.
+It can be used for creating persons and the addresses.

+#### Infrastructure
+The Infrastructure has the functions `save` and `retrieve,` to save and retrieve persons.

-## Activity 3.1: Setup the development environment for AppliAR
+## Activity 3.1 - Setup the Development Environment

+#### Prerequisites
+- Ubuntu 20.04.

-In this activity you will create the environment for the development of the module AppliAR.
+In this activity you will create the development environment.
 - Install Julia.
 - Install Atom.
 - Install Juno.
-- Add the package PkgTemplates.
+- Add the Julia package PkgTemplates.
-- Create the basic application file structure for module AppliAR using PkgTemplates.
+- Create the basic application file structure for module `Accounts` using PkgTemplates.

 | Step | Action | Comment |
 | :--- | :--- | :--- |